valentinvalkov/StrypesLab-C/README.md

-# StrypesLab-C
+# StrypesLab-C 2023
-Homeworks and exercises
+This is my homeworks and exercises.